 They’re Showing Affection One of the most common reasons for cat blinking is simply because they’re showing you affection.
 Cats often blink slowly and deliberately when they gaze at their human companions.

 This cute behavior is sometimes referred to as “kitty kissing” and it’s a way for them to say “I love you!”
-They Want Your Attention Cats are also known to slow blink when they want your attention – usually because they want something from you!

 If your cat starts blinking at you while meowing, it’s likely that they’re hungry or thirsty and would appreciate some food or water.
 But it could also mean that they need some quality time with you – so don’t forget to give them plenty of love and cuddles too!
+Blinking can also be a sign of stress in cats – so if your feline friend seems particularly anxious or agitated, it might be worth taking them to the vet for a check-up just in case there underlying medical causes for their behavior.

 What Does Slow Blinking Mean Human